 When can teledentistry be used?

-- by Ontario dentists (located in Ontario), on Ontario patients.
+- by Ontario dentists (licensed and physically present in Ontario);

 A full emergency examination will not be possible using teledentistry alone.